 If you wish, you may also use nutmeg or cloves individually in recipes in place of cinnamon though both together do the best.

-Nutmeg offers a comparable amount of sweetness to the cinnamon to your dishes.
+Nutmeg offers a comparable amount of sweetness to the cinnamon in your dishes.
 Cloves render the pungency and citrusy note of cinnamon to your recipe.

-Use this spice blend in one-to-one substitution for cinnamon.
+Use this spice blend in a one-to-one substitution for cinnamon.

 4. Cloves and Ginger

-Few elements in the flavor profile of ginger like citrusy and earthy flavor somewhat reciprocate flavors of cinnamon.
-In fact, both these spices do provide a warming effect to your body.
+A few elements in the flavor profile of ginger like citrusy and earthy flavors somewhat reciprocate the flavors of cinnamon.
+In fact, both these spices do provide a warming effect on your body.

 The citric flavor and acidity of the blend of these two spices are quite identical to the flavor profile of cinnamon.

-A blend of cloves and ginger in an equal portion is a powerful spice mixture with strong flavors.
+A blend of cloves and ginger in equal portions is a powerful spice mixture with strong flavors.
 For this reason, as a substitute, use only about 1/3 part of the cinnamon that your recipe calls for.

 5. Cardamom